Auburn, Washington: Arts and culture

 The White River Valley Museum's exhibits feature Auburn, from Native American history to the 1920s.
-They focus on the Muckleshoot Indian Tribe, pioneer life, immigration from Europe and Japan, truck farming, railroading and the building of towns throughout the area.
+They focus on the Muckleshoot Indian Tribe, pioneer life, immigration from Japan and Europe, truck farming, railroading and the building of towns throughout the area.
 Visitors can visit a recreation of a pioneer cabin, climb aboard a Northern Pacific Railway caboose, and investigate a recreation of the shops in 1924 downtown Auburn.

 As part of the King County Library System, there is a 20,000 ft2 facility built in 2000 and expanded in 2012 having replaced an earlier, nearby location.
 It is part of the Les Gove Park, a 20 acre community campus south of State Route 164 including the White River Valley Museum, a senior center, and other recreational services.
 Fourth of July and other celebrations such as Auburn Good Ol' Days are also held in Les Gove annually.
 The sculpture Crow with Fries is installed in Les Gove Park.